 An event is not an event without a hashtag.
-If you plan on engaging with event attendees online before, during, and after your event, you must have an event hashtag.
+If you plan on engaging with event attendees online before, during, and after your event, you must create a hashtag for your event.

 Hashtags are words or phrases used to filter or categorize content around a particular topic (in this case, your event).

 By clicking on a hashtag, users and businesses can quickly see all of the posts associated with the hashtag.
-As a result, hashtags are an efficient marketing tool.
+As a result, hashtags are an effective marketing tool.